 Bit Name Description 0 SEQ-BSY This is output when stored data operation is being performed.
 1 MOVE This is output when the motor operates.
 2 IN-POS This is output when positioning operation is complete.
 3 START_R A response to a input signal is output.
 4 HOME-END This is output when high-speed return-to-home operation or return-to-home operation is complete, or position preset is executed.
 5 READY This is output when the driver is ready to operate.
 6 DCMD-RDY This is output when the driver is ready to start direct data operation.
 7 ALM-A The alarm status of the driver is output.
-(Normally open) 8 TRIG_R A response to a input signal is output 9 TRIG-MODE_R A response to a input signal is output.
+(Normally open) 8 TRIG_R 9 TRIG-MODE_R A response to a input signal is output.
 10 SET-ERR This is output when an error occurs in any of the settings of operation type, position, operating speed, starting/changing speed rate, stopping deceleration, operating current, and forwarding destination for direct data operation.
 11 EXE-ERR This is output when direct data operation is failed to execute.
 12 DCMD-FULL This is output when data is being written to the buffer area of direct data operation.
 13 STOP_R A response to a input signal is output.
-14 ETO-MON This is output when the driver is in the ETO-mode.
+14 ETO-MON This is output after the HWTO1 input or the HWTO2 input is turned OFF until the motor is excited.
 15 TLC This is output when the output torque reaches the upper limit value.

-Present alarm
+• Present alarm